comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-design-doc.md

 - `expected_return_date` contains the date the student should return the item.
 - `actual_return_date` contains the date the student actually returned the item.
 - `return_description` contains the description of the item after the student returned.

+### 4. API Route Modifications and Additions

+1. Modifications: No existing routes will need any modifications for the addition of this new equipment reservation system.

+2. Additions: A new directory for all equipment related routes will be created with the following files.
+    - `reservations.py`
+    - `admin.py`

+    `equipment_reservation.py` will contain the routes:
+    - draft_equipment_reservation
+    - get_equipment_reservation
+    - list_all_equipment_availability
+    - get_item_availability
+    - update_reservation
+    - cancel_reservation
+    - get_user_agreement
+    - get_item_details

+    These will function in a similar way to the current coworking reservation routes as Sally Student will interact with the UI similarly with the ability to draft, update and cancel reservations.
+Listing all equipment reservations as well as a specific item's reservations will be possible for different menus (such as the equipment reservations page and the calendar page for a certain item).
+Additionally, in the same area as the reservations we need to have a way to access the user agreement and item details.

+    `equipment_ambassador.py` will contain the routes:
+    - create_equipment_checkout
+    - active_and_upcoming_equipment_reservations
+    - checkin_equipment

+    Similarly to coworking reservations, Amy Ambassador will interact with these routes to view reservations and confirm a checkin started online Additionally, the ambassador will need to be able to check equipment back in as well.

+    `equipment_root.py` will contain the routes:
+    - add_equipment_type
+    - modify_equipment_type
+    - delete_equipment_type

+    Only Rhonda Root will be able to access these routes to add, modify and delete equipment types in the system.